beckaa/AnimalStreetCrossing/README.md

 # Coding Rule
-Please do not work on main -> main should hold a stable version
+Please do not work directly on master -> master should hold a stable version

 Create your own new Branch which can later be merged.